xtanaa001/Xiaoqi-Homepage/content/_index.md

 <blockquote>

-Algorithms for decision-making under uncertainty, particularly online algorithms and sequential decision-making, together with their connections to economics, control,  operations research, and societal aspects (e.g., fairness and sustainability).
+Algorithms for decision-making under uncertainty, particularly online algorithms and sequential decision-making, together with their connections to economics, control,  operations research, and societal aspects.

 </blockquote>